risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-elasticsearch.md

 So, if you are using Elasticsearch 7.x, we set it to the Elasticsearch official default recommended value, which is '_doc'.
 If you are using Elasticsearch 8.x, this parameter has been removed by the Elasticsearch official, so no setting is required.
 :::

-### Notes about Elasticsearch ID
+### Notes about primary keys and Elasticsearch IDs

+The Elasticsearch sink defaults to the `upsert` sink type.
+It does not support the `append-only` sink type.

-If the sink has a primary key (normally it is inherited from a materialized view), RisingWave will use the primary key as the Elasticsearch ID.
+If the sink_from object has primary keys, please specify them via the `primary_key` parameter.
+RisingWave will use it as the Elasticsearch ID.

-If the sink doesn't have a primary key (in the case that the materialized view is append-only), RisingWave will use the first column in the sink definition as the Elasticsearch ID.
+If the sink_from object doesn't have a primary key, which means the object is append-only, or you sink from a select_query, RisingWave will use the first column in the sink definition as the Elasticsearch ID.

 ## Data type mapping